-The Tricks of a Solo Photographer
+The Tricks of a Solo Photographer: taking a great selfie.

 Capturing the moment in photographs is as important to solo travelers as it is to anyone.